rust-lang/rfcs/text/0000-proc-macro-expansion-api.md

     }
     ```

     The caller of `foo!` probably imagines that `baz!` will be expanded within `b`, and so prepends the call with `super`.
-However, if `foo!` naively calls `parse_expand` with this input then `super::baz!` will fail to resolve because macro paths are resolved relative to the location of the call.
-Handling this would require `parse_expand` to track the path offset of its expansion, which is doable but adds complexity.
+However, if `foo!` naively lifts the call to `super::baz!`, then the path will fail to resolve because macro paths are resolved relative to the location of the call.
+Handling this would require the macro implementer to track the path offset of its expansion, which is doable but adds complexity.

-* Can't handle macros that are defined in the input, as discussed above.
+* Commits the compiler to a particular macro expansion order, as well as a way for users to position themselves within that order.
+What future plans does this interfere with?

 # Rationale and alternatives
-[alternatives]: #alternatives

-The primary rationale is to make proc macros work more smoothly with other features of Rust - mainly other macros.
+The primary rationale is to make procedural and attribute macros work more smoothly with other features of Rust - mainly other macros.

-Recalling the examples listed in [Motivation](#motivation) above, a few but not all situations of proc macros receiving unexpanded macro calls could be avoided by changing the general 'hands off' attitude towards proc macros and attribute macros, and more aggressively parse and expand their inputs.
+Recalling the examples listed in the [motivation](#motivation) above, a few but not all situations of proc macros receiving unexpanded macro calls could be avoided by changing the general 'hands off' attitude towards proc macros and attribute macros, and more aggressively parse and expand their inputs.
 This effectively bans macro calls as part of the input grammar, which seems drastic, and wouldn't handle cases of indirection via token tree (`$x:tt`) parameters.

 We could encourage the creation of a 'macros for macro authors' crate with implementations of common macros - for instance, those in the standard library - and make it clear that macro support isn't guaranteed for arbitrary macro calls passed in to proc macros.
-This feels unsatisfying, since it fractures the macro ecosystem and leads to very indirect unexpected behaviour (for instance, if one proc macro uses a different macro expansion library than another, and they return different results).
+This feels unsatisfying, since it fractures the macro ecosystem and leads to very indirect unexpected behaviour (for instance, one proc macro may use a different macro expansion library than another, and they might return different results).
 This also doesn't help address macro calls in built-in attributes.

 # Unresolved questions
-[unresolved]: #unresolved-questions

-* Some of the future work discussed above would be more flexible with explicit access to something representing the compilation context, to more finely control what definitions are present or how they get looked up.
-How do we keep the API forward-compatible?

-* This API allows for a first-pass solution to the problems listed in [Motivation](#motivation).
+* This API allows for a first-pass solution to the problems listed in the [motivation](#motivation).
 Does it interfere with any known uses of proc macros?
 Does it prevent any existing techniques from working or cut off potential future ones?

-* Are there any reasonable cases where someone can call a macro, but the resolution of that macro's path isn't possible until after expansion?
+* What sort of API do we need to be _possible_ (even as a third party library) for this idea to be ergonomic for macro authors?

+* How does this proposal affect expansion within the _body_ of an attribute macro call?
+Currently builtin macros like `#[cfg]` are special-cased to expand before things like `#[derive]`; can we unify this behaviour under the new system?